 Former entries

-Were in the guide, but are now either removed, or closed:
+Were in the guide, but are now either removed or have since closed:

 Bistro Forty Six (closed in 2021)